Aratramba/design-manual/docs/src/Getting Started.md

 ---

-### Sidebar
-All H2's on the page will be used to create in-page-links in the sidebar navigation.

----

 ### Table of contents
 Use `### Contents` to insert a components table of contents.
 It will contain all components coming after the contents heading.
 It will scan for components until it encounters another table of contents heading, or the end of the page.